-Budgeted cost: £105,220
+Budgeted cost: £98,000

-Activity Evidence that supports this approach Challenge number(s) addressed Add or delete rows as needed.
-Employ educational consultant to deliver intense CPD for SLT around developing and embedding school culture.
-Effective CPD is underpinned by a mechanistic approach, which identifies key observable actions which can be replicated and which are essential to the desired outcome (EEF guidance document on effective CPD, October 2021).
-A specialist consultant will build knowledge, motivate staff and, crucially, model techniques for teachers to replicate and practise.
-Culture will only become embedded if staff receive regular feedback and are given opportunities for further practice.
-2 Provide pastoral guidance and support, through small group mentor sessions (for example, targeted CEIAG for DA students at KS4).
-Enable identified students (from all year groups) to develop strategies for effective problem-solving and behavioural self-regulation through work with a well-being coach.
+Activity Evidence that supports this approach Challenge number(s) addressed Year 11 focus group Look at revision techniques, including barriers to working/revision during prep time or at home.
+Providing resources and modelling techniques to support students working independently.
+3, 5 Provide pastoral guidance and support, through small group mentor sessions (for example, targeted CEIAG for DA students at KS4).
+Enable identified students (from all year groups) to develop strategies for effective problem-solving and behavioural self- regulation through work with a well-being coach.
 Social and emotional learning interventions are identified by the EEF as being effective in improving students' decision-making skills, interaction with others and their self-management of emotions.
 In turn, these improvements enable students to engage more effectively with their academic studies.
 Improved attendance links directly to improved attainment.
-4, 5

-Improve the focus of the college pastoral team on PP students.
+4, 5 Improve the focus of the college pastoral team on PP students.
 Research and feedback from staff suggest that DA students experience greater extraneous cognitive load than their more advantaged peers.
 By ensuring that DA students are prioritised during "walkabout" lesson visits, and that Prep Time is being used constructively, the pastoral team will bring about improvements in concentration and time management.
+Pupil profiles are still being made for each PP student with what they want support with, what they find difficult and what they enjoy about school.
+Staff can then use this when teaching to create positive relationships with students.
+2

-2 Monitor behaviour of PP students across the curriculum, through analysis of points, awards of rewards and sanctions and attendance (through application of Go 4 Schools behaviour module) Issues can be identified before they escalate ensuring minimal disruptions to lessons.
-Monitoring of G4S is essential in making sure that students are performing well.
-2, 5 Attendance Officer and pastoral leaders to support improvements in attendance through targeted actions to include: • Home visits. • Monitoring attendance. • Liaison with parents. • Intervention with target students.
+Г Use of John Hanias and making sure PP students are a priority in receiving support and guidance in SEMH.
+Monitor behaviour of PP students across the curriculum, through analysis of points, awards of rewards and sanctions and attendance (through application of Go 4 Schools behaviour module) Issues can be identified before they escalate ensuring minimal disruptions to lessons.
+2, 5 Monitoring of Arbor is essential in making sure that students are performing well.
+Support with costs of trips for PP students so they can attend these reward trips.
+Attendance Officer and pastoral leaders to support improvements in attendance through targeted actions to include: Home visits.
+Monitoring attendance.
+Liaison with parents.
+Intervention with target students.
 Improved attendance will lead to raised levels of self-esteem and stronger academic attainment (DfE report into the link between attendance and attainment, 2015).
 4 Plan and implement a counselling and Sixth Form peer-mentoring scheme.
 Although the EEF toolkit suggests that mentoring approaches only have a small positive impact for moderate cost, involvement of Sixth Form students is likely to be more effective and less expensive - Sixth Form students are closer in age to their mentees, and have direct experience of their issues.
-2, 4 Provide students with essential resources, in order to optimise engagement with school (e.g. uniform items, revision guides, text books, specialist subject equipment, and financial support towards school trips).
-PP students will be provided with various support material, including revision guides, uniform, equipment for lessons, and given guidance in making optimum use of resources.
-This will support their learning, and reduce perceived differences between PP students and those who are more advantaged.
-2, 3
+2, 4 Provide students with essential resources, in order to optimise engagement with school (e.g. uniform items, revision guides, text books, specialist subject equipment, and financial support PP students will be provided with various support material, including revision guides, uniform, equipment for lessons, and given guidance in making optimum use of resources.
+This will support their learning, and reduce perceived differences between PP students and those who are more 2, 3 towards school trips).
+Provide students with a advantaged.
+As of 2022/2023 break time snacks were introduced for PP students.
+This helped 2,3 break time snack in order to optimise concentration in lesson and improve attendance. to improve concentration and attendance levels.
+Students found this useful especially those students who have a later lunch time as a lot of these students come to school without having breakfast.